Punk rock subgenres: Dark cabaret

-Dance-punk (also known as disco punk, funk punk or indie-dance) mixes punk rock with disco, funk and electro music.
-Emerging in the late 1970s, it is influenced by the post-punk and No Wave movements and, more recently, the post-punk revival and art punk movements.
-Examples of dance-punk bands include: the Rapture, Liars and the Prodigy.

 Folk punk

 Folk punk combines elements of folk music and punk rock.
 Its subgenres include Celtic punk and Gypsy punk.
-Most folk punk musicians perform their own compositions, in the style of punk rock, but using the acoustic guitar and bass, and often adding additional folk instruments, such as mandolins, accordions, banjos or violins.
-Examples of folk punk bands include Days N Daze, the Pogues, Andrew Jackson Jihad, and the earlier work of Against Me! and Violent Femmes.
+Folk punk generally takes one of two forms: either traditional folk music played in a punk rock style, or music incorporating the themes of punk rock but played on acoustic instruments (sometimes adding additional folk instruments such as mandolins, accordions, banjos or violins).

+Grindcore

+Grindcore is an extreme fusion genre of heavy metal and hardcore punk that originated in the mid-1980s, drawing inspiration from abrasive-sounding musical styles, such as thrashcore, crust punk, hardcore punk, extreme metal, and industrial.
+Grindcore is considered a more noise-filled style of hardcore punk while using hardcore's trademark characteristics such as heavily distorted, down-tuned guitars, grinding overdriven bass, high-speed tempo, blast beats, and vocals which consist of growls, shouts and high-pitched shrieks.

 Gypsy punk

 Gypsy punk mixes traditional Romani music, Klezmer or Eastern European music with punk rock.
 It typically features violin, acoustic guitar, accordion, and tenor saxophone, along with electric guitar, bass, and drums.
-Examples of Gypsy punk bands include Gogol Bordello, Motherhead Bug and Zydepunks.